 The Most Significant Difference

 The first and most significant distinction is that materials alluded to as “Quartz” are human-made.
 Built stones made of common quartz in a factory.
 It is an engineered material created by combining color, resin, and crushed stone.
 Quartzite is a 100% earth-made natural metamorphic rock.
 Under extreme heat and pressure, it evolves into a stone found in quarries around the globe.
 The two are generally made of quartz, perhaps the hard substance on earth, making them perfect for kitchens and high traffic areas.

 Physical differences between Quartz and Quartzite

 Thanks to their hardness, both oppose marks and scratching from acidic fluids.
-An inconspicuous contrast in Quartz vs Quartzite is that Natural quartzite can be clean up to a serious shine.
+An inconspicuous contrast in Quartz and Quartzite is that Natural quartzite can be clean up to a serious shine.
 Human-made quartz usually can’t accomplish that degree of brightness.
 Artificial quartz can be available in different colors and textures.
 It is also possible to make quartz with veins like natural stone.
 Mostly the slabs of quartz have a great consistency throughout the entire slab.
 Because of high abrasion resistance and general resistance against the environmental impacts and acids, quartzite can be applied indoor and outdoor.
 While synthetically produced quartz is more suitable for indoor uses.

 Maintenance differences between Quartz & Quartzite

 The engineered Quartz maintenance is minimal; for this reason, it is an excellent material for the kitchen countertops and bathrooms.
 This material does not require specific cleaners that natural materials need.
 Quartz requires no sealant and is genuinely maintenance-free because of its non-porous and dense characteristics.
 Proper care and professional sealing are essential to help protect the surface from stains and etching.

 Natural Quartzite is the perfect stone for you if you are looking for a natural stone with veins and long durability.
 Quartzite is available in many colors; new materials colors come to market often.
 When choosing the right material for your project, you should consider your lifestyle and the coloration you want for your countertops.